ITA-Tecnologico-de-Monterrey/FInal-Project/README.md

 * Set up the React-Native Android App

 Simply follow any react-native set up link, like this [one](https://reactnative.dev/docs/environment-setup) which includes installing Node.js, the react-native lib and setting up Android Studio.
-After setting the environment up, simply run the following command to start metro:
+After setting the environment up, simply run the following command inside the app terminal to start metro:
 ```bash
 npx react-native start
 ```